ShVerni/UltimateDoorbell/README.md

 ## Web Interface

 After the first flash you need to setup the web interface.
 There are two ways to do this:
-1. Copy the the `www` folder to the SD card
+1. Copy the the `www` folder to the SD card, if using one

-Or if you can't access the SD card
+Or if you are using the onboard flash storage or can't access the SD card

 2. Connect to the IP address of the doorbell in your web browser.
 Here you can upload all the files from the `www` folder one at a time to the doorbell and then reboot the device.